Tere1102/ripcamp-client/README.md

 # Ingeina

-Ingeina is a **collaborative Single Page Application (SPA)** built with React, designed to connect current web and data bootcamp students with alumni.
-The platform encourages networking, mentorship, and community building within the tech ecosystem, providing a space for **queries, questions, or technical help** among students and alumni.
+Ingeina is a **collaborative Single Page Application (SPA)** built with **React**, designed to connect current **web and data bootcamp students with alumni**.

+The platform encourages **networking, mentorship, and community building** within the tech ecosystem, providing a space where students can post **queries, questions, or technical help requests** and receive support from alumni.

-This project was developed as a **team project** during a web development bootcamp, organizing ourselves collaboratively to plan, distribute tasks, and complete the project together.
+This project was developed as a **team project during a web development bootcamp**, working collaboratively to plan features, distribute tasks, and deliver the application following agile development practices.

+---

+## Technologies Used (Frontend)

+- React
+- React Router
+- Axios
+- Bootstrap
+- HTML5
+- CSS3

+---

 ## Frontend Routes